fent/pauseable.js/README.md

 Returns `true` if all timers currently in the group are timeouts and their original function has been called or all timers have been cleared.

 ### group.timers()
 Contains both emitters and timers.
-Useful if you want to micro manage more.
+For if you want to micro manage more.

 # Install